jwstegemann/fritz2-docs/ListsinaModel.md

 * use `Store<List<T>>.each()` to map a `SubStore<T>` to `Tag`s.
 It uses the list position of the element to determine whether two elements are the same.
-This means that when inserting something into the middle of the list, the changed element AND ALL following elements will be re-rendered.
+This means that when inserting something into the middle of the list, the changed element and all following elements will be re-rendered.
 Use this when working on elements that are not identifiable using a constant id (like simple [String]s) and still need two-way-databinding.

 Like for the single elements in your `List`, you will also need to get `Store`s for elements "hidden" deeper in your [Nested Structures](NestedStructures.html).
 Let's see how fritz2 can help you here.